naphatkrit/TigerHost/docs/getting_started/run_commands.rst

 .. note::

-    A known issue is that if a command fail, the output is empty (``stderr`` is not captured).
+    A known issue is that if a command fails, the output is empty (``stderr`` is not captured).
 Take a look at the logs to see what is going on.
 To see how, see :ref:`view_logs`.

 To run a command: